h4fide/mimic/README.md

 ## ✨ Features
 - Runs in the background
-- Tracks spent time on the app
+- Tracks spent time on the app 🕐
-- Easily switches between languages
+- Easily switches between languages 🌐
-- Supports multiple accounts
+- Supports multiple accounts 🫂
-- Utilizes configurations (similar to cookies) for login
+- Utilizes configurations (cookies) for login
-- Completely safe to use; tested by many users over the past 3 months
+- Completely safe to use; tested by many users over the past 3 months ✅
 - Handles network errors
-- Consumes only 0.6% battery per hour
+- Consumes only 0.6% battery per hour 🔋
 - Minimal memory usage
-- Low data usage (1-2 MB per 20 hours of usage)
+- Low data usage (1-2 MB per 20 hours of usage) 📉
-- No tracking or collecting of personal data
+- No tracking or collecting of personal data 🚫
-- See the [VirusTotal Scan](https://www.virustotal.com/gui/file/8d7a29c74b9bf60764271e41abbbe261c09976b65d010f695ba7c21d0bcf10d8/detection) for more information
+- See the [VirusTotal Scan](https://www.virustotal.com/gui/file/8d7a29c74b9bf60764271e41abbbe261c09976b65d010f695ba7c21d0bcf10d8/detection) for more information ✅

-- By using this app, you agree to the [Terms and Conditions](https://mimicapp.web.app/terms.html)
+By using this app, you agree to the [Terms and Conditions](https://mimicapp.web.app/terms.html) ❗

 ## 📸 Screenshots
 <p align="center">